Damnedlag/pomodoro/README.md

 Pomodoro clock made with pure Javascript.

+To do list:

-Could use some styling later on.
+* Could use styling.
+* Add sound effect for when the timer turns.